Certified Senior

 Resilience Officer.

-SCRO is not a course.
-It is a formal appointment, conferred on senior leaders whose careers are themselves the evidence — a decade of documented accountability, a portfolio that holds up to scrutiny, and a formal panel.
+SCRO is not a taught programme and there is no examination.
+It is a formal appointment, conferred by the PRI Board on senior leaders whose careers are themselves the evidence — sustained executive accountability for a resilience programme (strategy, budget, team and outcomes), a portfolio of crises and regulatory engagements that holds up to scrutiny, and a formal panel.
 Conferrals begin once the founding PRI Board is seated.

 For the people who already do the work.